Portugal

 Where Have We Traveled?

-Click on a location to see our photos and stories about each location.
+Click on a location to see our lived experience (photos and stories) in each location.
+There are travel nuggets for you too.

 Our city visits included: Logos (homebase), Portimao, Albufiera, Luz, Sagres, Lagoa, Silves, Estombar, Monchique, Aljezur, Faro, Sao Bras de Alportel, Loule, Olhao, Tavira, Alcoutim, and Vila Real de Santo Antonio.
 We also crossed into Spain for visits in Sanlucar de Guadiana and Ayamonte.